 - Allergic Reaction: Though rare, if you notice symptoms like rash, itching, or swelling, especially of the face/tongue/throat, severe dizziness, or trouble breathing, get medical help immediately.

 Pregnancy, with all its wonder, also brings about challenges.
 Constipation is just one hurdle, and while Colace can be a viable solution, it’s crucial to stay informed, listen to your body, and always prioritize open dialogue with healthcare professionals.

+It might also be beneficial to understand related issues, such as constipation in children, as you navigate through the journey of parenthood.
 Your journey is unique, and the best decisions are those made with both knowledge and intuition.